jatin69/srijan-2019/articles/large-primes.md

 Editor | Swati Gautam - MSc I year, Vipin K Jonwal - MCA II year Status |	Reviewed once.
 Waiting for checks to be verified.
 Will review again.
 Plagiarism |	None.
 100% unique.
 [Report Link](./plag-reports/plag-large-primes-v1.pdf)
 Verdict | Good Candidate.
-Don't have a comment on its relevance.
-Checks Required | 24x7x365 days? minutes? what? , definition of primes could be made more clear, some error/"probability" associated with them?
+Checks Required | 24x7x365 what? , definition of primes could be made more clear, some error/"probability" associated with them?
 ---

 >“God may not play dice with the universe, but something strange is going on with the prime numbers.”